zk-org/zk/README.md

 ## News: We Are In Maintenance Mode

-> [!IMPORTANT] As of January 2nd, the original brain behind zk, [Mickaël
+> :important: As of January 2nd, the original brain behind zk, [Mickaël
 > Menu](https://github.com/mickael-menu), made the difficult decision to retire
 > from zk and the suite of programs supporting it.
 He put out a [call for
 > maintainers](https://github.com/zk-org/zk/discussions/371), which has